nbaksalyar/nbaksalyar.github.io/_posts/2015-07-10-writing-chat-in-rust.md

 And let's go over it, line by line.

-First we need to add TCP namespace import to the top of the `main.rs` file:
+First we need to add TCP namespace and socket address structure imports to the top of the `main.rs` file:

 {% highlight rust %}
 use mio::tcp::*;
+use std::net::SocketAddr;
 {% endhighlight %}

 Create an IPv4 streaming (TCP) socket: